-• During 2020, 2021, and 2022, your jurisdiction experienced an average of at least 2.0 motor vehicle related fatal crashes (total of six or more fatal crashes during these three years) as reported in the Fatality Analysis Reporting System (FARS).
+• During 2021, 2022, and 2023, your jurisdiction experienced an average of at least 2.0 motor vehicle related fatal crashes (total of six or more fatal crashes during these three years) as reported in the Fatality Analysis Reporting System (FARS).

-- Each agency must request hours for both the IDEP and the STEP program to conduct enforcement during mandatory blitzes, the national "Winter Holiday Drive Sober or Get Pulled Over", "Click It or Ticket" and "Drive Sober or Get Pulled Over" enforcement campaigns and additional non-blitz hours throughout the year based on fatal/serious injury crash problem identification. - Your agency must submit to their local media a press release announcing the grant award. - Your agency must conduct all OTSO mandatory blitzes listed on the following page, including the national "Winter Holiday Drive Sober or Get Pulled Over", "Click It or Ticket" and "Drive Sober or Get Pulled Over" enforcement campaigns. - Each agency must attempt to publicize its local efforts during each blitz and national enforcement campaign.
+- Each agency must request hours for both the IDEP and the STEP program to conduct enforcement during mandatory blitzes, the national "Winter Holiday Drive Sober or Get Pulled Over", "Click It or Ticket" and "Drive Sober or Get Pulled Over" enforcement campaigns and additional non-blitz hours throughout the year based on fatal/serious injury crash problem identification. - Your agency must submit to their local media a press release announcing the grant award. - Your agency must conduct all OTSO mandatory blitzes listed on the following page, including the national "Winter Holiday Drive Sober or Get Pulled Over", "Click It or Ticket" and "Drive Sober or Get Pulled Over" enforcement campaigns. - Your agency is required to use 50 percent of IDEP/STEP hours during the mandatory blitz periods. - Each agency must attempt to publicize its local efforts during each blitz and national enforcement campaign.
 Agencies will take appropriate action to contact media about the intent of the targeted enforcement activity prior to its implementation and the results of the enforcement efforts upon completion.
 OTSO will provide media toolkits for the blitzes and enforcement campaigns to assist with these efforts. - All sub-recipients are required to work with other jurisdictions on common corridors to achieve the HVE concept.